vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 2. Universal sentence encoder (avaialble via [TensorFlow Hub](https://tfhub.dev/google/universal-sentence-encoder/4))
 3. Sentence BERT (available via the python [sentence-transformers library](https://github.com/UKPLab/sentence-transformers))

-The approach used here was to create one vector for title and one vector for body for each document and to create one query vector for each query.
+The approach used was to create one vector for the title and one vector for the body for each document and to create one query vector for each query.
 It might not make sense to use large texts such as the body of the documents to create embedding vectors based on sentence models.
 However, testing how far we can go without tailoring the application too much is part of our experiment goals.
-In order words, how well can we create out of the box text application by adding semantic search cababilities for arbitrary chunks of text, with as little pre-processing as possible.
+In order words, the goal is to find out how well we can create out of the box text applications by adding semantic search cababilities for arbitrary chunks of text, with as little pre-processing as possible.

 ## From text to embeddings methodology

-We also do not claim to have built query and document vectors in the most optimal way.
-However, we do think that we have followed what most people getting started in the NLP landscape would do given how repositories and libraries like tensorflow hub and sentence-transformers library are presented.
+We follow the examples available in the model's repositories and libraries to create the query and document vectors.
+We do not claim that this is the best way to construct them but we believe that this is what most people replicating this would do based on the information available to them.
+Improving on text to embedding construction could be a nice topic to explore elsewhere.

+For example, this is how it is presented at [the Universal Sentence Encoder page](https://tfhub.dev/google/universal-sentence-encoder/4) in TensorFlow Hub.

 ```
 From tensorflow hub